rust-lang/book/src/ch17-02-concurrency-with-async.md

 with different syntax: using `await` instead of calling `join` on the join handle, and awaiting the `sleep` calls.

-The bigger difference is that we did not need to spawn another operating system thread to do this.
-In fact, we do not even need to spawn a task here.
+The bigger difference is that we didn’t need to spawn another operating system thread to do this.
+In fact, we don’t even need to spawn a task here.
 Because async blocks compile to anonymous futures, we can put each loop in an async block and have the runtime run them both to completion using the `trpl::join` function.